Test Overview

 Specimen Requirements

-Collect specimens in sufficient yellow top (ACD) solution A tube AND SST tubes.
-Send intact specimens at room temperature.
+Collect specimen in sufficient yellow top (ACD) solution A and sufficient red top/SST.
+Send specimen at room temperature.
 Do not refrigerate or freeze.
-Specify type of organ (Kidney, Heart, Lung, Liver, or Pancreas).